 Given the sparse nature of the signalling event, the following is recommended:

-At the beginning of the live event, the encoder sends the initial header boxes to the service, which allows the service to register the sparse track in the client manifest.
+At the beginning of the live event, the encoder or media ingest source sends the initial header boxes to the service, which allows the service to register the sparse track in the client manifest.

 The encoder SHOULD terminate the HTTP POST request when data is not being sent.
 A long-running HTTP POST that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot.
 In these cases, the media server is temporarily blocked in a receive operation on the socket.